johnmcfarlane/papers/c++/contractual-disappointment.md

 Alternatively, they may be errors, e.g. a program executed on a system with inadequate resources.

-There is one time when the bug versus error distinction breaks down.
+There is one occasion when the bug versus error distinction breaks down.
 That is when considering the Test User Contract.
 When testing for contract violations, the user wishes for bugs to be treated as errors.